-- You only have one WiFi network that guest will not have access to.
-In this way you can have the guests access the Airtame and internet via the Airtame's AP.
+You only have one WiFi network that guests will not have access to.
+In this way, you can have the guests access the Airtame and internet via the Airtame's AP.

 Reasons not to use WiFi Forwarding:

 Enabling a password for Airtame's APs means that whenever someone tries to connect to the WiFi network created by Airtame, they will be asked for a password.
-You can choose a password in the "custom" field in the settings, or have Airtame generate a random one which will stay the same.
-In either case, the password can be shown on the homescreen by editing the homescreen Overlay text.
+You can choose a password in the "custom" field in the settings, or have Airtame generate a random one that will stay the same.
+In either case, the password can be shown on the home screen by editing the home screen Overlay text.

 Do you have any questions?

 You can write to us using the blue chat box in the lower right corner or send an email to [email protected] and we will be here to assist you.

 If you are facing technical issues, remember to include Airtame device logs in your message.